mathjax/MathJax/mathjax/docs/rst/installation.rst

 ``www.math.yourcollege.edu`` might like to use a college-wide installation at ``www.yourcollege.edu`` rather than installing a separate copy on the departmental machine.
-MathJax can certainly be loaded from another server, but there is one imporant caveat --- Firefox's same-origin security policy for cross-domain scripting.
+MathJax can certainly be loaded from another server, but there is one important caveat --- Firefox's same-origin security policy for cross-domain scripting.

-Firefox’s interpretation of the same-origin policy is more strict than most other browsers, and it affects how fonts are loaded with the `@font-face` CSS directive.
+Firefox's interpretation of the same-origin policy is more strict than most other browsers, and it affects how fonts are loaded with the `@font-face` CSS directive.
 MathJax uses this directive to load web-based math fonts into a page when the user doesn't have them